ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 4. Click the toggle on (appears green).

-#### Enable or disable the metadata service when creating a new instance using the UI
+#### Enable the metadata service when creating a new instance using the UI
 {: #imd-enable-new-instance-ui}

-When you create a new vitual server instance, the metadata service is enabled by default.
-You can disable the service if you like.
-This procedure shows how to disable the metadata service.
-For complete information about creating a virtual server instance, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
+This procedure shows how to enable the metadata service when creating a new virtual server instance.

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.